 - Shock victims may need to be resuscitated—Rapid blood loss and loss of blood pressure can result in loss of consciousness.
 When victims pass out, their conditions may continue to rapidly deteriorate.
 First responders often need to perform CPR or attempt to resuscitate hypovolemic victims, and they may need intravenous fluids and even blood transfusions to recover.

-Physical Shock Victims May Be Eligible for Compensation
+Post-Accident Shock Victims May Be Eligible for Compensation

 When victims get injured in auto accidents through no fault of their own, they deserve compensation.
 And that compensation should include any complications caused by their injuries, and not merely the injuries themselves.
 This is especially true when complications like hypovolemia can be so debilitating and even potentially fatal.

 At Parrish DeVaughn, we take into account all the ways that auto accidents affect victims, including both their initial injuries and complications they experienced in the minutes, hours, and days after crashes.
-If you or someone you love was hurt in a crash that resulted in physical shock, we’ll determine exactly how much money you’re owed for your medical bills and lost wages, and we’ll do everything in our power to help you get it.
+If you or someone you love was hurt in a crash that resulted in post-accident shock, we’ll determine exactly how much money you’re owed for your medical bills and lost wages, and we’ll do everything in our power to help you get it.

 3 Things to Know about Psychological Shock